Inderjit Singh (Singaporean politician): Political career

 Singh became an active grassroots leader in 1984.
-He became a member of parliament for the Kebun Baru ward in the Ang Mo Kio GRC, in the Prime Minister's team, since the 1996 General Elections, and stepped down in 2015.
-As a member of parliament, Inderjit held various positions.
-He was a Deputy Government Whip for a number of years and also the Chairman of the Government Parliamentary Committee of the Ministries of Finance and Trade and Industry.
+He became a member of parliament for the Kebun Baru ward in the Ang Mo Kio GRC, in the Prime Minister's team, since the 1997 General Elections.

+As a member of parliament, Inderjit was a Deputy Government Whip from 2002 to 2011 and also the Chairman of the Government Parliamentary Committee of the Ministries of Finance and Trade and Industry.

+On 2 January 2013, Singh asked to step down from his political positions and on 24 July 2015, before the 2015 Singaporean general election, Singh announced his stepping down from politics.